-Any significant events that occurred after the end of the reporting period are described in note 17 to the financial statements.
+Any significant events that occurred after the end of the reporting period are described in note 16 of the separate financial statements.

 Independent Auditors

 The Independent Auditors, Crowe Cyprus Limited, have expressed their willingness to continue in office and a resolution giving authority to the Board of Directors to fix their remuneration will be proposed at the Annual General Meeting.